 The power of narrative

 Not only is it important to rethink how we consume news, we must also look for alternative narratives.
 One of the most dangerous myths is that news reporters are ‘objective’, when this couldn’t be further from the truth.
 All news is biased, to a degree.
 Stories about environmental issues, for example, are based on certain assumptions of the world, and are inevitably political in the language they use, in what they highlight and what they omit.
-One example is the frequent evocation of ‘overpopulation’ as a cause of ecological degradation; an eco-fascist, deeply racialised concept that attempts to obscure the role of capitalist plunder and overconsumption by the West in the destruction of the planet.
+One example is the frequent evocation of ‘overpopulation’ as a cause of ecological degradation; a deeply racialised concept that attempts to obscure the role of capitalist plunder and overconsumption by the West in the destruction of the planet.
 Reporting that doesn’t recognise the political nature of issues like this tends to support the interests of the rich and powerful.

 Keep in mind that mainstream media is a capitalist industry and survives by making profit through advertising.
 This means that the dominant news outlets will often use misleading clickbait titles that make stories sound a lot more scandalous than they are to attract the largest possible number of eyeballs.
 It also explains why so much media caters to the political prejudices and financial desires of their advertisers and controlling investors.
 Most TV channels, newspapers and radio are owned by a few powerful companies.
 The facts they present may be (at least partly) accurate, but the overall framing is designed to support business as usual and the wealthy people who benefit from it.
 Edward S. Herman and Noam Chomsky’s Manufacturing Consent is an excellent resource for learning more about how power and economic interests influence the messages conveyed in mass media.